vicsz/java-lesson-outlines/README.md

 ## Tip #13: Monitor Dependencies with Webhooks
 Use webhooks to automatically notify relevant teams when there are issues with APIs or dependencies they manage, enhancing cross-team communication and issue resolution.

+*Nothing motivates a quick fix quite like a webhook-triggered rage icon popping up in your chat every time an API breaks.
+It's like a virtual 'fix-it' nudge!*

 ## Tip #14: Use Gradle/Maven Wrapper for Build Agents
 Implement Gradle or Maven wrappers in your projects to ensure build agents don't require specific versions of Gradle or Maven, facilitating smoother builds.